SaneBow/PiDTLN/README.md

 2. Test with `python3 rt_dtln_ns.py -i UAC1.0 -o UAC1.0 -c 6 -m models/dtln_aec_128_quant`.
 Speak to your mic, you should hear no feedback echo.
 3. Follow the similar procedure in DTLN NS setup to put AEC output to a virtual capturing device.
 So you can use it in other programs.

-## [WIP] Setup without Hardware Loopback
+## Setup without Hardware Loopback

 When you don't have a soundcard that supports hardware loopback, you need to create a virtual input device whose last channel stores playback loopback.
-Currently I am still trying to make this happen with `loopback_asound.conf` on a [ReSpeaker 2-Mics Pi HAT](https://wiki.seeedstudio.com/ReSpeaker_2_Mics_Pi_HAT/).
-Current progress is that I can successfully record the virtual device that combines a playback channel, but somehow it failed to work with PyAudio, which the realtime script is based on.
+I made a [ALSA AEC plugin](configs/aec_asound.conf) that can achieve this.
+Copy the file to `/etc/alsa/alsa.conf/50-aec.conf`.
+Then you will have two additional alsa interfaces: `aec` and `aec_internal`.
+To use them, simply do:
+1. Play some music to AEC virtual device: `aplay -D aec:cardname music.wav`
+2. Run AEC script with: `python3 rt_dtln_aec.py -m 128 -i aec_internal:cardname -o aec_internal:cardname`.
+3. Record from AEC virtual device: `arecord -D aec:cardname -f S16_LE -r 16000 -c 1 -V mono rec.wav`

+Now look at recorded audio file, music should be removed.
+The effect is not always good in my tests, possibly due to small model unit (128).
+You may try the same with `rt_dtln_aec_mp.py -m 256`.